 Key real estate CRM features to look for, according to our specialists:

-To get the best solution, you might want to team up with our experts who can customize an existing CRM for you.
-We can tweak ready-made platforms by adding or changing fields, automating workflows, and integrating with the tools you already use, saving you both time and money.
+To get the best solution, you might want to team up with our experts, who can customize an existing CRM for you.
+We can tweak ready-made platforms by adding or changing fields, automating workflows, and integrating with the task management features you already use, saving you both time and money.

 Include specific features